asaluja/compositional-semantics/README.md

   - `-r`: select right-branching when computing compositional representations for phrases of length greater than 2.
 The default is left-branching.
   - `-h`: impose heuristic headedness when computing compositional representations.
 For 'JJ-NN' and 'NN-NN' the right word is the head word and only its representation is used; for 'VV-NN' the verb is the head word.
   - `-w X`: write per-sentence grammars out; the grammars are in the same format as the grammars being read in, except we add an extra 'Segmentation' feature based on the non-compositionality score
+  - `-N`: featurize rules witih non-terminals as well, based on the lexical items they contain.

   1. Note that in order to do non-compositionality detection, an evaluation set must be provided with the POS tags (separated by '#').
 In order to do this, run the following command: